 Millions of athletes and non-athletic individuals wake up every day with the pain of Achilles tendinitis.
 They tolerate the pain, not realizing what it is or the damage they’re doing to their body.
 It’s one of the top three most common injuries and a chronic condition that becomes particularly difficult to address the longer it’s left untreated.

 The Achilles tendon connects the heel bone to the lower leg and calf muscles.
 Injuries are especially common in runners and those of middle age who are physically active.
 Preventative and at-home self-care is an essential part of healing and without treatment an Achilles injury can result in tears in the tendon that will require surgical intervention.

-Achilles tendinitis is an overuse injury and the result of intense or repeated strain on the tendon.
+Ankle sprains adelaide is an overuse injury and the result of intense or repeated strain on the tendon.
 The Achilles tendon is used each time an individual walks, runs, jogs, jumps, or pushes with their toes.
 Those who participate in sports or do so only on weekends are at increased risk, along with dancers.